kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 1 - Leading Change as an Individual.md

 Select 2 responses that apply

-- [ ] The technical team recognizes there is a problem with the status quo, but ironically is resistant to change it—system justification theory at work\! **(correct)**
+- [ ] The technical team recognizes there is a problem with the status quo, but ironically is resistant to change it—system justification theory at work! **(correct)**
 - [ ] The technical team is so afraid of another failure that they’re afraid to do anything that might “rock the boat” (like the Disney Animation studio before they acquired Pixar). **(correct)**
 - [ ] The technical team likely didn’t trust you because they didn’t know your credentials.
 You should’ve started your presentation by listing your credentials and the successful contracts you’ve administered in the past.